Doctor at Sea (film): Cast

+Production

+Filming took place on the ship Agamemnon in January 1955 and at Pinewood Studios the following month.

 Reception

+Box office

 The film was the third most popular movie at the British box office in 1955, after The Dam Busters and White Christmas.
 Thomas claimed in 1956 that it made half a million pounds profit.

+Doctor at Sea was one of the top five money-earners in the United Kingdom between 1951 and 1960.
+In October 1957 Rank claimed the film and Doctor in the House had been seen by 24 million Britons.

 Critical

 Variety accused Rank studios of playing safe, writing that "Doctor at Sea does not rise to the same laugh-provoking heights as its predecessor".
 The Radio Times also found it "short on truly comic incident, and the shipboard location is limiting", but Allmovie wrote, "Often funnier than its predecessor, Doctor at Sea proved the viability of the "Doctor" series."

+Daily Telegraph said "the treatment is more farcical and scrappy but the laughs are there."